 As Britain's longest-reigning monarch, Queen Elizabeth II is a worldwide symbol of nobility, grace, and duty.
-Despite having lived her life in front of the camera for decades, Her Majesty is an intensely private woman who believes in maintaining the mystery of the monarchy and has kept her personal preferences and private life largely under wraps.
-Perhaps that's why these 12 little-known facts about the devoted wife, doting grandmother, and independent woman are so delightfully charming.
+Despite having lived her life in front of the camera for decades, Her Majesty is an intensely private woman who believes in maintaining the mystery of the monarchy and who has kept her personal preferences and private life largely under wraps.
+Perhaps that's why these 13 little-known facts about the devoted wife, doting grandmother, and independent woman are so delightfully charming.
 And for more on Her Majesty's rough year last year, check out 5 Reasons Why 2019 Has Been "Absolutely Dreadful" for Queen Elizabeth.

 She was only 13 when she fell for Prince Philip.